- Membership applications are sent to the General Secretary.

-Special Interest Groups shall, whenever possible, be comprised of two members from NUAS institutions in Denmark, Finland, Norway, and Sweden with one member each from from Faroe Islands and Iceland.
+Special Interest Groups shall, whenever possible, be comprised of two members from NUAS institutions in Denmark, Finland, Norway, Sweden amd Iceland with one member from Faroe Islands..
 When this is not possible, groups may include additional members from the same country.
 In addition to nationality, groups should seek to balance membership with regards to geographical placement, institutions, competencies, and diversity.

 Suggestions for members from Sweden, Norway, Iceland, and Finland can come from inside of the group.
 Suggestions are sent to the General Secretary and are subject to acceptance by the Board of Directors’ members from the nominee’s country and the executive administrative officer of the candidate’s institution.

 New members representing Denmark in a group are nominated via Universities Denmark.
 Requests for new members from Denmark are sent via the General Secretary to Universities Denmark who follows up the request.

 Special Interest Group members are inducted for a four-year term, which may be extended by an additional four years.